Disclaimer: S. Meyer owns Twilight Banner by Lady of Spain

 Jasper stood awkwardly, just inside the doorway once they entered.
-His easy Texan manner suddenly up and went.
+His easy Texan manner suddenly up and left.
 He hadn’t been in a lady’s boudoir since 1889, and it felt strange.
 It was even stranger being here with a woman he had met just minutes before, yet he had no desire to leave her.
 It was surreal.

 Alice sat down on a blue tufted settee, and patted the spot beside her.
 “Now, don’t be shy.
 Come sit down; I won’t bite you.”
 She giggled, then added, “At least, not today, anyhow ...”

 He glanced at her almost shyly.
 “Maybe if you’ve a mind to, I’d feel a might more comfortable.
 I’d gotten kinda used to bein’ bitten.”